Hot Rat Summer

 Mosaic in Seattle, Washington, U.S.

-Hot Rat Summer is the unofficial name given to a guerrilla mosaic public artwork installed in Cal Anderson Park in Capitol Hill, Seattle in 2024.
+Hot Rat Summer, also known as St. Rat, is the unofficial name given to a guerrilla mosaic public artwork installed in Cal Anderson Park in Capitol Hill, Seattle in 2024.
 It is located within one of the north-facing arcs of the historic Capitol Hill Gatehouse.
 The mosaic became the subject of local controversy after repeated removals by the city and subsequent grassroots restoration efforts.
-Widely interpreted as a symbol of queer and trans resilience, the mosaic gained cult status and sparked broader discussions around public art, graffiti policy, and civic engagement; eventually gaining the support of city council members Alexis Mercedes Rinck and Joy Hollingsworth to express support and participate in a community clean-up event restoring the mosaic.
+Widely interpreted as a symbol of queer and trans resilience, the mosaic gained cult status and sparked broader discussions around public art, graffiti policy, and civic engagement; eventually gaining the support of city council members Alexis Mercedes Rinck and Joy Hollingsworth, who participated in a community clean-up event to restore the mosaic.

 Description

+According to the artist, the official name of the mosiac is Community is our Savior.
 The artwork is a small tile-and-glass mosaic installed on the side of a utility gatehouse in Cal Anderson Park, in Seattle's Capitol Hill neighborhood.
 It features a rat in a devotional pose, surrounded by a gold halo and adorned with a red sacred heart.
 The mosaic includes a small trans pride flag embedded in the lower right corner.
+The mosaic's caption, "Hot Rat Summer", references the Megan Thee Stallion song Hot Girl Summer.

 Seattle University art history professor Ken Allan told The Stranger that the piece "refers to Byzantine mosaic tradition in a fun way" and "the use of architecture nicely echoes this".